 - 9.2.2.19.
 In areas designated on Schedule 13 as Infrastructure and Utilities, the following policies shall apply: - a.
-The Infrastructure and Utilities designation applies to lands which are used at grade for the provision of infrastructure, such as utility corridors and stormwater management ponds. - b.
-The following uses are permitted in areas designated as Infrastructure and Utilities: - all uses and structures associated with the provision of a utility or municipal service; - ii. at the discretion of the landowner, and where safety concerns are addressed if necessary, such lands may be used for passive or active recreation, trails, allotment gardening and urban agriculture; - c.
-Notwithstanding policy 9.2.1.19.b, the following applies to the high pressure natural gas pipelines operated by TransCanada PipeLines Limited and identified on Schedule 12: - i.
-No permanent building or structure may be located within 7 metres of the pipeline right-of-way.
-A reduction in the 7 metre setback shall only be considered if agreed to by TransCanada PipeLine Limited and if all necessary municipal approvals are obtained. - Accessory structures shall have a minimum setback of 3 metres from the limit of the pipeline right-of-way. - iii.
-Where development is proposed within 750 metres of a TransCanada compressor station, regard shall be given to noise levels.
+The Infrastructure and Utilities designation applies to lands which are used at grade for the provision of infrastructure, such as utility corridors and stormwater management ponds. - The following uses are permitted in areas designated as Infrastructure and Utilities: - all uses and structures associated with the provision of a utility or municipal service: - ii. secondary uses such as passive or active recreation, community gardens, other utilities, parking lots and outdoor storage that are accessory to adjacent land uses subject to the review/approval of the utility provider. - c.
+Notwithstanding policy 9.2.2.19.b, the following applies to the high pressure natural gas pipelines operated by TransCanada PipeLines Limited and identified on Schedule 12: - no permanent building or structure may be located within 7 metres of the pipeline right-of-way.
+A reduction in the 7 metre setback shall only be considered if agreed to by TransCanada PipeLine Limited and if all necessary municipal approvals are obtained;

+- accessory structures shall have a minimum setback of 3 metres from the limit of the pipeline right-of-way; - iii. where development is proposed within 750 metres of a TransCanada compressor station, regard shall be given to noise levels.
 A noise and vibration study to be carried out by the proponent, to the satisfaction of the City, may be required.
-The study shall determine if applicable provincial guidelines can be achieved, and if necessary recommend appropriate mitigation measures. - iv.
-The City shall encourage the development of the TransCanada right-of-way for passive recreation purposes subject to TransCanada's easement rights. - d.
+The study shall determine if applicable provincial guidelines can be achieved, and if necessary, recommend appropriate mitigation measures; and, - iv. the City shall encourage the development of the TransCanada right-of-way for passive recreation purposes subject to TransCanada's easement rights. - d.
 Given the specialized nature of Infrastructure and Utilities, building types are not prescribed